brunopc-net/DocusaurusSrc/blog/2023-09-21-Outlive-your-project-bankruptcy/index.md

 A good health strategy should be personalized.
 Like Dr. Attia wrote in his book:
 > This is where most people make a wrong turn.
 They want to take a shortcut, right to the tactics: *this* is what to eat (and not eat), *that* is how you should exercise, *these* are the supplements or medications you need, and so on. [...]
 Instead, I believe this is exactly where we need to hit pause and take a step back, lest we skip the most important step in the process: the strategy.

-Yes, there are good coding practices and conventions.
-But everything has downsides.
+Yes, there are good coding practices and conventions, but everything has downsides.
 "Good practices" are not absolute, they make sense only for a particular context.
+For example:
-Adding security for a threat that doesn't exist is throwing money out of the window.
-Emphasis on "perfect code" for a temporary MVP will delay time to market, and that may sink the ship.
+- Adding security for a threat that doesn't exist is throwing money out of the window.
+This could in itself prevent you from adding security for a threat that is very likely to occur
+- Emphasis on "perfect code" for a temporary MVP will delay time to market, for a codebase that will most likely exit for a couple of weeks at worst.
+If you put too much time into best pratices at this stage, you may delay the time to market and sink the ship.

 Does your team has a clear strategy?